 Welcome!
 My name is Martin Zuch, founder of Mama Buci.
-I want to share with you our exciting journey of how we got to where we are today, building over 150 bee hives a day and helping over 7000 families improve their quality of life.
+I want to share the exciting journey of how we got to where we are today.

-The idea for Mama Buci sprung from the ashes of a business venture in Zambia to provide livelihoods for locals by planting banana plantations.
-The banana project was riddled with obstacles and in the end we lost them.
-I was determined however not to give up on my mission of providing opportunities for income in the impoverished region of Zambia and to continue sustaining the school we had built.
-It was through a conversation with my dear friend, John Enright, who was doing missionary work in the area, that he mentioned the potential of commercial bee keeping in the area.
+The idea for Mama Buci sprung from the ashes of a business venture in Zambia to provide a livelihood for locals by planting banana plantations.
+The banana project was riddled with obstacles and in the end, we lost them.
+I was determined however not to give up on my mission.
+The subject of commercial beekeeping arose in 2004 during a conversation with my dear friend, John Enright, who was carrying out missionary work in the area.

-We decided to combine our efforts and explore how we could build an infrastructure of bee keeping communities in the area.
-After 2 years of struggling with technical problems involved with the bee hives themselves John came up with the new design of the tree top bar hive.
-To our delight, the bee hives started flourishing, producing over 12kg of honey on average per hive in a structure that, if maintained properly, could last a life time.
+After two years of struggling with technical problems, John came up with the specially designed treetop bar hive.
+To our delight, the beehives began to flourish, producing over 12kg of honey on average per hive, in a structure that, if maintained properly, could last a lifetime.
 That’s when we knew we had found something with the potential to really make a difference.

 Currently, we build over 150 beehives a day, 5 days a week, in our local Zambian workshop.
 We have provided over 70,000 beehives to the local community, which will produce over 400 tonnes of raw honey in one year alone.
 Each new hive helps the bee population to thrive and therefore has a positive environmental impact.